Is leasing a car better for older drivers?

 The overall ownership costs throughout the lease may also be lower due to the car being under factory warranty.
 Essentially, the primary costs an older adult needs to think about with a leased car include whether the lease payment will be affordable, gas costs and the expenses related to car insurance.
 The average monthly lease payment is $578, according to Experian.

 While the monthly payments may be lower, unless you choose to buy the car at the end of the lease term, there will always be car payments for those who continue to go from one lease to another.
 This can be challenging for individuals who no longer have a regular paycheck coming in.

 When budgeting for a lease, keep in mind that while monthly payments may be less costly, lease agreements include extra fees and expenses such as fees for exceeding mileage limits, which can be an issue if you plan to do a great deal of traveling or road tripping.

 2. Option to buy

-Regardless of if a car lease is secured directly from a dealer or an older person takes over a car lease for the remainder of the term, the driver will have the option to buy the car at the end of the lease for the amount stated on the lease contract.
-To make the decision to buy, the potential buyer should consider the leased car as if they are shopping for a used car.
-If it is priced similarly to other cars of the same make and model in the same condition and with similar mileage, it is a good financial choice.
+Regardless of whether a car is secured directly from a dealer, or an older person takes over a car lease for the remainder of the term, lessees have the option to buy the car at the end of the term for the amount stated on the contract.

-Keep in mind: The costs of ownership will go up because the leased car won’t be under the same type of warranty, and the cost of repairs and regular maintenance will be the owner’s responsibility.
+Keep in mind that the costs of ownership will go up once the lease ends because the vehicle will no longer be under the same type of warranty.
+The cost of repairs and maintenance will now be the owner’s responsibility.